LinkedPasts/linked-places-format/tsv_0.2.md

 **parent_id**

-URI for a web-published record of the parent_name above
+Either 1) a URI for a web-published record of the parent_name above, or 2) a pointer to another record in the same datafile, consisting of a '#' character followed by the **id** of the parent record; e.g. "#1234"

 **lon**